passcod/blook/2017-aug-10-monthly-update.md

 I accidentally used “þ” instead of “th” in a tweet, but I like it!
 I think I'll use it more, and not accidentally.

+## Cogitare

+I started on a redesign of the plotbot for NaNoWriMo.
+More news next month!

 ## Fanfiction

 As usual, only "good enough to be listed" newly-read fics are, well, listed, and